shoeffner/mthesis/src/gaze_library.md

 video path, allowing to analyze static images and video files as needed.

-The `FaceLandmarks` step employs Dlib's +HoG classifier with a pre-trained model (see @sec:detecting-faces-and-eyes).
+The `FaceLandmarks` step employs Dlib's +HoG classifier with a pre-trained model as explained in @sec:detecting-faces-and-eyes.
 The model path can be adjusted using the `model` attribute.
 By default it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during Gaze's build process.
 The path has to be specified relative to the model directory.

 To estimate the head pose the `HeadPoseEstimation` step is configured with an abstract 3D model of the head.
 The model is defined using the three parameters `landmark_indices`, `model`, and `model_scale`.
 The landmark indices are a list of integers corresponding to the landmarks of @Sagonas2016, but with an offset of $-1$ since @Sagonas2016 use 1-based indexing, while Dlib uses 0-based indexing.
-The default model uses six landmarks (see @sec:detecting-faces-and-eyes).
+The default model uses six landmarks as outlined in
+@sec:detecting-faces-and-eyes, but in @sec:head-pose-estimation-1 some other
+models have been tried.

-The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code eyeLike [@Hume2012], hence the name.
-It was adjusted to fit into Gaze).
-They have some slight implementation differences. `EyeLike` scales the image patches containing the eyes to a specific size, while `PupilLocalization` avoids this.
+The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011. `EyeLike` is a copy of Hume's code eyeLike [@Hume2012], hence the name; It was adjusted to fit into Gaze.
+The two steps have some slight implementation differences. `EyeLike` scales the image patches containing the eyes to a specific size of \SI{50x50}{{pixels}}, while `PupilLocalization` avoids this.
-Usually this means that if a subject sits closer to the camera (and thus the eyes are larger), `EyeLike` will perform faster, while `PupilLocalization` is much faster for subjects which are further away from the camera.
+Usually this means that if a subject sits closer to the camera and thus the eyes are larger, `EyeLike` will perform faster, while `PupilLocalization` is much faster for subjects which are further away from the camera.
 The precision for both implementations is similar, but depending on whether the scale affects precision or not, either one can outperform the other in certain circumstances.